matt-conn/matt-conn/README.md

-Greetings! 👋
+👋 Greetings!

 My name is Matt Connolly.
-I am currently enrolled in the Scrimbe Frontend Developer Career Path.
+I am currently enrolled in the Scrimba Frontend Developer Career Path.
 For my day job, I work at an electronics recycling company in the United States (🇺🇸).
 I have a passion for woodworking, coaching, reading, and CrossFit.

 ⚡ My Work
 Find my work on Github or my website [mattconnolly.dev](https://www.mattconnolly.dev).